 - 2015 – SportPort™ releases a patented innovative sports bra design, called the Apex Sports Bra, that not only includes a cell phone pocket but also shields the athlete’s body with an effective EMF protective barrier.
 With the concerns of cell phone EMF having the potential to contribute to the development of breast cancer, SportPort’s health-conscious founder, Kim Highfield, saw a need to offer a protective garment design that offered safe storage, while still meeting high-performance athletic clothing standards.

-- 2016 – Using their patented sports bra and pocket design, SportPort™ releases the Zephyr Compression Sports Bra Tank Top with Cell Phone EMF Protective Pocket, advancing the principles of a sports bra athletic top in a streamlined compression design.
-Later in the year, this design concept is developed further to introduce the Capstone Tennis Dress, providing a stylish athletic dress with the same built-in sports bra and pocket.
+- 2016 – Using their patented sports bra and pocket design, SportPort™ releases the Blurry Bouquet Tank Top w/ Built-In Sports Bra, advancing the principles of a sports bra athletic top in a streamlined compression design.

 - Today – Many companies design sports bras now, but the range in quality and function still varies significantly.
 For high-performance sportswear companies, the design focus may include specific attributes that enhance an athlete’s comfort and experience.
 With the use of high-tech fabrics, like premium compression knits, a sports bra can be moisture-wicking, UPF-50, air-circulating, anti-chafe and anti-odor, while still providing high-impact support.
 SportPort™ relies on a team of specialty bra designers to ensure their sports bra stay current with fabric innovations and fitness fashion styles, while still providing the specific performance functions that athletes need.